Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/07-firFilter_AIEvsHLS/AIE/README.md

 <summary>AI Engine and PL Kernels</summary>

 ### AI Engine and PL Kernels
-The top level AI Engine graph fir_aie_graph.h instantiates the symmetric FIR filter from the AI Engine DSP library, (DSPLib), and uses a `for` loop to connect them all together in a chain.
-The file fir_aie_graph.cpp instantiates the filter chain, and connects it to the AI Engine's  128-bit PLIO interfaces.
+In the top level AIE graph `fir_aie_graph.h`, you instantiate the symmetric FIR filter from the AI Engine DSP library, (DSPLib).
+You then use a `for` loop to connect them in a chain.
+The file `fir_aie_graph.cpp` instantiates this filter chain and connects it to the AIE's 128-bit PLIO interfaces.

-The PL-based data mover consists of DATAMOVER kernels.
-It moves a data pattern into the AI Engine array through a streaming interface.
-The final FIR output from the AI Engine array is moved back into the DATAMOVER kernel through a streaming interface and is checked for errors.
-The AI Engine array interface with the DATAMOVER kernel uses an AXI4-Stream interface.
+The PL-based data mover consists of DATAMOVER kernels, which stream data pattern into the AI Engine array.
+The final FIR output from the AI Engine array moves back into the DATAMOVER kernel for error checking.
+The AI Engine array interface with the DATAMOVER kernel uses an AXI4-Stream protocol.
+The DATAMOVER kernels use a 128-bit data width and operate at 300 MHz.
-Some additional details regarding the data mover kernels include:

-**DATAMOVER**
-* The data width is 128-bit.
-* The frequency is 300 MHz.

 </details>